globalbao/terraform-azurerm-policy/docs/pattern-using-count.md

 # Terraform Pattern: Using count and count.index with an Azure Policy Definition resource

-## Requirements
+## Problem Statement
-* We need to deploy an Terraform resource (AzureRM Policy Definition) multiple times based on the count of tag keys in a variable list
+* We need to deploy a policy definition multiple times based on the count of tag keys from a variable list.
-* We need to reference values in the variable list for each policy definition.
+* We need to reference the values from the variable list for each policy definition.

 ## Steps